 4. Liquid paper was invented by Bette Nesmith Graham

 As electric typewriters came into widespread use after World War II, Bette Nesmith Graham and countless other secretaries had a big problem — while the new machines made typing easier, their carbon-film ribbons made it impossible to correct mistakes neatly with a pencil eraser.

-Graham wanted a solution to the problem, and found it by watching painters decorating the bank windows for the holidays.
+Graham wanted a solution to the problem, and she found it by watching painters decorating the bank windows for the holidays.
 The painters covered any imperfections with an additional layer.
-Graham mimicked their technique by using a white, water-based tempera paint to cover her typing errors.
+Graham mimicked their technique by using white, water-based tempera paint to cover her typing errors.

 She was soon flooded with requests for what she initially called "Mistake Out" and was soon working full-time to produce and bottle it.
 Her son Michael — who would later become a member of the pop group The Monkees — helped to fill the growing number of orders.

 Graham continued to improve the formula and renamed the product "Liquid Paper" in 1958 and the rest is history.

 5. Animal handling devices were Invented by Dr. Mary Temple Grandin

 Dr. Mary Temple Grandin became well known for her trailblazing work as a spokesperson for people with autism and for her lifelong work with animal behavior.